 Each Unitarian Universalist (UU) congregation is unique, reflecting the communities we serve.
 But all UU congregations share many common values and are guided by our Seven Principles.

-Unitarian Universalists do not require that one ascribe to a religious creed to become a member of our congregations.
-Rather, we believe there are many valid ways of understanding the Divine, and each individual is personally responsible to discover and affirm the path of their own truth.
+Unitarian Universalists do not require that one ascribe to a religious creed to become a member of our congregations; rather, we believe there are many valid ways of understanding the Divine.
+Each individual is personally responsible to discover and affirm the path of their own truth.
 We organize ourselves around an ethical basis (how we live our truth), rather than a theological basis (how we know the Divine).
 Our members are free to believe what they must about the sacred and are challenged to make the world a better place for all by acts of compassion and works for justice.

 Text and photos copyrighted by UUCM members